-Level 1: A Request for Information (Objective, Credible Reason)

-Level 2: The Common Law Right of Inquiry (Founded Suspicion of Criminal Activity)

-Level 3: A Terry Stop (Individualized, Reasonable Suspicion of Felony or Penal Law Misdemeanor)

-Level 4: Arrest (Probable Cause)
+Level 1: A Request for Information (Objective, Credible Reason) Level 2: The Common Law Right of Inquiry (Founded Suspicion of Criminal Activity) Level 3: A Terry Stop (Individualized, Reasonable Suspicion of Felony or Penal Law Misdemeanor) Level 4: Arrest (Probable Cause) Case 1:08-cv-01034-AT Document 621 Filed 07/25/18 Page 75 of 179

-NOTE: The four levels of DeBour are summarized in two charts that appear at the end of this chapter.
+NOTE: The four levels of DeBour are summarized in charts that appear at the end of this chapter.
 It may be helpful for you to reference these charts as you begin to absorb the information that follows.
-While the charts are both based upon DeBour, they are presented in two different formats to aid in your understanding of the material.
+While the charts are based upon DeBour, they are presented in different formats to aid in your understanding of the material.

-LEVELS OF ENCOUNTERS
+PART V: THE FOUR LEVELS OF INVESTIGATIVE ENCOUNTERS